This post may contain affiliate links. Please read our disclosure policy.

 Chocolate Chip Cookie Dough

-- 6 tablespoons softened coconut oil or butter, vegan, if needed
+- 6 tablespoons softened coconut oil or butter

 - ½ cup all-purpose flour